This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 11. Patronise small local independent pubs that have real ale, friendly staff and a dog curled up in front of a (non-fossil fuel) fire

-• Honourable mentions: Simplify everything and declutter; Live in the moment; Be guided by Leunig and Gary Larson wisdom and humour; Read (paper) books; Don't obsess over money; Fight materialism; Go (internet) dark; Don't doom scroll; Don't forget to put the bins out (Linda's contribution); Don't procrasinate (thanks Linda, again); Take up boules (never played it but it seems like a good thing);
+• Honourable mentions: Live in the moment; Be guided by Leunig and Gary Larson wisdom and humour; Read (paper) books; Don't obsess over money; Fight materialism; Go (internet) dark; Don't doom scroll; Don't forget to put the bins out (Linda's contribution); Don't procrasinate (thanks Linda, again); Take up boules (never played it but it seems like a good thing);

 Return to top